-Further developed the use of Numicon for all children but in particular for children who have a specific difficulty with mathematics (dyscalculia)

-- Provided further training for staff in supporting children with mental health needs and loss and bereavement. - Employed qualified teachers alongside Teaching Assistants delivering interventions in basic skills in Mathematics and English. - Trained additional Teachers in Read Write Inc. and Talkboost for Nursery and Reception. - Provided training for key staff in sensory processing.
+- Further developed the use of Numicon for all children but in particular for children who have a specific difficulty with mathematics (dyscalculia) - Provided further training for staff in supporting children with social, emotional and mental health needs and loss and bereavement. - Employed qualified teachers alongside Teaching Assistants delivering interventions in basic skills in Mathematics and English. - Trained additional Teachers in Read Write Inc. and Talkboost for Nursery and Reception. - Provided training for key staff in sensory processing. - Identify a graduated response for Northburn in relation to broad categories of need.